eth-protocol-fellows/protocol-studies/docs/contributing.md

 The wiki source is hosted in github repository at github.com/eth-protocol-fellows/protocol-wiki.
 Mirrored at //TODO

+> The wiki is served from `wiki-pages` branch.
+When contributing, open a PR to `main` branch (repo default branch).
+After a while, all updates are collectively upstreamed to `wiki-pages` to update the website.

 You can explore existing issues or open a new one for missing content, suggest improving existing content or wiki frontend features.
 If you identify missing or unfinished content, feel free to open a PR.

 We are not aiming to recreate other existing wikis.
 If the same content is well explained elsewhere, just link it and provide additional context.